I’m back!

 I never had a beeper.
 I never had a brick phone.
 I never had the latest technological gadgets.
 But one day I suddenly had a cell phone.
 My ex-wife gave me one.

 Once I was at Home Depot, when I unexpectedly had to use the bathroom.
 Suddenly, I could hear my stomach churning and the noises were traveling down my abdomen.
 I immediately went to the bathroom.
-I must admit that it was a very close call and I almost regretted not having a change of underwear in the car.
-While sitting on the toilet, my cell phone rings and I instinctively answer it.
+I must admit that it was a remarkably close call and I almost regretted not having a change of underwear in the car.
+While sitting on the toilet, my cell phone rings, and I instinctively answer it.
 As I’m talking, my stomach starts churning again.
 Let’s just say the methane gases within me built up again and took the path of least resistance.
 Adding to the sound effect were the acoustics of this toilet stall that would rival any concert hall.
 I tried to control my bodily functions because I was holding a telephone conversation, but all my efforts were in vain.
-Suddenly, the pent up gases escaped from my body despite my most valiant effort with a mighty roar.
+Suddenly, the pent-up gases escaped from my body with a mighty roar despite my most valiant efforts.
 My friend on the end of the line asks, “What was that?”
-I was too embarrassed to tell the truth so I said, “I’m at Home Depot.
+I was too embarrassed to tell the truth, so I said, “I’m at Home Depot.
 That was a saw.”
 My friend said, “But that noise was extremely loud.”
 “Well, it was a chain saw!
 There it goes again!
 See, doesn’t it sound like a chain saw?”